Urinary Incontinence in Older Women

-Happy Bladder is a natural formula that may assist with urinary incontinence so you can feel better about yourself as you move through the later stages of life.
+Happy Bladder is a natural formula to assist with urinary incontinence so you can feel better about yourself as you move through the later stages of life.

-Since starting these tablets I feel so much more confident going out and to the gym.I had a prolapsed done years ago but unfortunately I was getting worse and always had to wear pads and always concerned where toilets were located when out .
-I will never be without these tablets they have done wonders and it was only by chance I came across them .
-My PT trainer took us down the coast and we did a session with the wonderful Lisa and she mention them all I can say is thank god they have been a blessing for me I am 68 and can now be active again without fear of leakage .
+Since starting these tablets I feel so much more confident going out and to the gym.I had a prolapsed done years ago but unfortunately, I was getting worse and always had to wear pads and always concerned where toilets were located when out.
+I will never be without these tablets they have done wonders and it was only by chance I came across them.
+My PT trainer took us down the coast and we did a session with the wonderful Lisa and she mentions them all I can say is thank god they have been a blessing for me I am 68 and can now be active again without fear of leakage.

 Suskind, A., Cawthon, P., Nakagawa, S. et al. Urinary Incontinence in Older Women: The Role of Body Composition and Muscle Strength: From the Health, Aging, and Body Composition Study.
 Journal of the American Geriatric Society.
 2017 Jan;65(1):42–50.